 - When you sleep at night, prop up your feet with a pillow.

 - Wear comfortable shoes, or go barefoot.
 If none of your shoes fit and barefooting isn’t an option, try shoes that are one-half to a whole size larger.

 - Pay attention to your fingers.
 If your rings are getting snug, take them off.
 Putting them on a necklace in the final months of pregnancy is much better—and less expensive—than having to cut them off and get them repaired.

 When pregnant, your hormones change drastically.
 Increased estrogen stimulates a temporary increase in your body’s production of melanin, and increased melanin means heightened sun sensitivity.
 Even short periods in the sun will cause existing freckles and moles to darken, and new spots to pop up.
 Roughly 50 to 75 percent of pregnant women develop blotchy areas of darkened skin call the “mask of pregnancy,” or melasma.
 These splotches can show up on your forehead, nose, cheeks, upper lip and arms.
 Pregnancy mask typically lingers past birth and fades over time – although in some cases the changes never completely disappear.
 To reduce pregnancy-related skin darkening:

 - Wear a hat with a wide brim.

 - Apply sunscreen of SPF 30+ at least 15 minutes before heading outdoors.
 To adequately protect against the sun’s ultraviolet rays, use 1.5 fluid ounces (roughly the size of a shot glass) or more of sunscreen lotion to cover your body.
 Reapply sunscreen throughout the day.

 - Take your prenatal vitamins and eat dark, leafy greens, broccoli, citrus fruits, beans, peas, lentils, avocados, whole-wheat bread and cereal.
-Hyperpigmentation can be related to a folic acid deficiency.
+Hyperpigmentation (dark patches of skin) can be related to a folic acid deficiency.